Metaphysicist0/Metaphysicist0/README.md

 - 🔭 I’m currently studying Automation @ Tongji Univ. and working on AI4Medical.
 - 🌱 I mainly focus on Biomedical Engineering, Intelligent Medical Robotics (to reach level 5 (standard proposed by Prof. Guang-Zhong Yang)), and Medical Image Analysis.
 - In the field of intelligent medical robotics, I hope to combine machine intelligence and algorithm intelligence.
 Regarding machine intelligence, metamorphic mechanism (a wonderful theory proposed by Prof. Jian S. Dai) is interesting and prosperous.
 For algorithm intelligence, semantic analysis of surgical scenes, imitation learning of surgeon skills, surgical planning and decision-making, and intelligent control theory are all vital.
+- In the field of medical images and bioinformatics, I hope to leverage machine learning algorithms to mine hidden patterns in the fusion of multi-source biomedical data.
 - 📫 How to reach me: 2150248@tongji.edu.cn.
 - 🧑‍💻 My website: https://metaphysicist0.github.io/.